funbunch/bradys-boneyard-pitch/README.md

 - Have random other objects/the obstacle appear.
 - Allow user to move character with arrow keys around field.
 - Keep track of how many bones the dog collects.
-- Keep track and subtract points if dog collects other objects
+- Keep track and subtract points if dog collects other objects.
-- Make use of sounds and ability to turn them off

 ## Wireframe
 ![Boneyard wireframe](boneyard-wireframe.png)